Lyall/MGSHDFix/README.md

 - Option to force Real Time Clock based hostage Easter Egg.
 - Option to restore grenade cooking (having detonation timer start while the grenade is still held.)
 - Option to swap X/O (OK / CANCEL inputs) in Menus.
-- Option to swap thermal goggle color palettes in realtime (Substance/vanilla, red hot / Sons of Liberty, Splinter Cell Blacklist, black hot, white hot.)
+- Option to swap thermal goggle color palettes in realtime (Substance/vanilla, red hot / Sons of Liberty, Splinter Cell Blacklist, black hot, white hot), using Numpad 7 while thermals are equipped.
 [Examples](https://imgur.com/a/ThRpIbj)
 - Option to enable cut Metal Gear 2: Solid Snake Colonel sprites during some late-game Codec calls.
 [PR #234](https://github.com/ShizCalev/MGSHDFix/pull/234)
 - Option to restore original 2001 Sons of Liberty radar rotation.
 [Example](https://imgur.com/a/QNDTgrO)
 - BP_Asset / Manifest file modloader support.
 [PR #251](https://github.com/ShizCalev/MGSHDFix/pull/251)
+- Option to render shell casings at all distances.
+- Option to have shadow resolution (which was hard-coded to the PS2's 256x256 size) increase dynamically with game resolution.
+- Option to enable radar in Snake Tales.
+- Option to set a custom lifebar name.
+- Option to have the lifebar name reflect the current player character's name, like in MGS3/MGS4.
+- Option to restore Sons of Liberty's elevator glitch, for speedrunners that want to practice old strats that were patched out.
+- Option to make punches count as non-lethal damage against Vamp instead of doing lethal damage.
+- Option to force all NPCs to always use their highest quality polygon/LOD model.

 #### MGS3 Specific Features: